 The precompute stage will automatically subdivide the scene into systems (i.e. groups of objects sharing the same realtime lightmap) based on proximity and LightmapA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

 See in Glossary Parameters.
 This is done to allow multithreading and optimizations when updating indirect lighting.
 This visualization shows the systems with different colors.

 Those are the same clusters as seen in the Clustering view, but with Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).
+Unity has two global illumination systems that combine direct and indirect lighting: Baked Global Illumination and Enlighten Realtime Global Illumination.

 See in Glossary applied.

 This shows the optimized UV layout used when calculating Realtime Global Illumination.
 It is automatically generated during the precompute process.
 It is available as soon as the Instance precompute stage is completed.
 The UV Charts scene view mode can help you identify the geometry that needs to have UVs or scale adjusted (use the Resolution parameter in Lightmap Parameters to change scale).
 This view is also useful when adjusting the Realtime Resolution.
 Each chart has a different color.

 This Draw Mode draws Mesh RenderersA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
 More info